karatelabs/karate/README.md

 * Tests are super-readable - as scenario data can be expressed in-line, in human-friendly [JSON](#json), [XML](#xml), Cucumber [Scenario](#the-cucumber-way) Outline [tables](#table), or a [payload builder](#set-multiple) approach [unique to Karate](https://gist.github.com/ptrthomas/d6beb17e92a43220d254af942e3ed3d9)
 * Express expected results as readable, well-formed JSON or XML, and [assert in a single step](#match) that the entire response payload (no matter how complex or deeply nested) - is as expected
 * Comprehensive [assertion capabilities](#fuzzy-matching) - and failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads
-* [Fully featured debugger](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) that can even [re-play a step while editing it](https://twitter.com/KarateDSL/status/1167533484560142336) - a *huge* time-saver
+* [Fully featured debugger](https://github.com/intuit/karate/wiki/IDE-Support#vs-code-karate-plugin) that can step *backwards* and even [re-play a step while editing it](https://twitter.com/KarateDSL/status/1167533484560142336) - a *huge* time-saver
-* Simpler and more [powerful alternative](https://twitter.com/KarateDSL/status/878984854012022784) to JSON-schema for [validating payload structure](#schema-validation) and format - that even supports cross-field / domain validation logic
+* Simpler and more [powerful alternative](https://twitter.com/KarateDSL/status/878984854012022784) to JSON-schema for [validating payload structure](#schema-validation) and format - that even supports [cross-field](#referring-to-the-json-root) / domain validation logic
 * Scripts can [call other scripts](#calling-other-feature-files) - which means that you can easily re-use and maintain authentication and 'set up' flows efficiently, across multiple tests
 * Embedded JavaScript engine that allows you to build a library of [re-usable functions](#calling-javascript-functions) that suit your specific environment or organization
 * Re-use of payload-data and user-defined functions across tests is [so easy](#reading-files) - that it becomes a natural habit for the test-developer